top of page

 28th of June 1940

-German reconnaissance flights made by Luftflotte 2 & 3 had not produced a clear picture on the defences on the Channel Islands, so the German commanders ordered an air raid.
-At 17:30 on the 28th of June 1940, nine Luftwaffe Heinkel He111 Bombers of 1/Gruppe Kampfgeschwader 55, departed from their base at Villacoublay (close to Paris).
-At 18:45 some of these bombers attacked La Rocque Harbour.
+German reconnaissance flights made by Luftflotte 2 & 3 had not produced a clear picture of the defences on the Channel Islands, so the German commanders ordered an air raid.
+At 17:30 on the 28th of June 1940, nine Luftwaffe Heinkel He111 Bombers of 1/Gruppe Kampfgeschwader 55 departed from their base at Villacoublay (close to Paris).
+At 18:45, some of these bombers attacked La Rocque Harbour.
 At the same time, other bombers start an attack against St Peter Port, Guernsey.

-The German aircraft dropped bombs and machine gun strafed buildings along the way to town and the Noirmont Point.
-The only opposition they encountered was south to Guernsey from a twin lewis Machine Gun, on the Vessel Ilse of Sark.
+The German aircraft dropped bombs, machine guns, and strafed buildings along the way to town and the Noirmont Point.
+They only encountered opposition south of Guernsey from a twin Lewis Machine Gun on the Vessel Ilse of Sark.

-The bombers each carried 20, 50kg Fragmentation bombs.
-There are no records on how many were dropped.
-Local accounts suggest of the 9 bombers, of which, three that attacked Jersey and a separate three that attacked Guernsey.
-The other three potentially in reserve or providing cover.
-If all 9 did attack the islands, 180, 50kg bombs could have been dropped.
-If just 6, 120 bombs would have been dropped.
+The bombers each carried twenty 50kg Fragmentation bombs.
+There are no records of how many were dropped.
+Local accounts suggest nine bombers, of which three attacked Jersey, and a separate three attacked Guernsey.
+The other three are potentially in reserve or providing cover.
+If all nine did attack the islands, 180, 50kg bombs could have been dropped.
+If just six bombers, 120 bombs would have been dropped.

 Main areas of damage from the raid in Jersey